Central Methodist University Mission

 community of practice to succeed and feel satisfaction (Pangrazi, 2007; National Council of Teachers of Mathematics; National Council of Teachers of English; National Council for the Social Studies; National Science standards, 1996).
 Researchers have conducted process outcome research and have identified a number of characteristics of teachers who demonstrate gains in achievement through standardized test scores (Good & Brophy, 2007; Marzano, Pickering & Pollock, 2001)).
 These characteristics support the philosophical approach adopted by the CMU Professional Education Division.

-so our students see these practices modeled every day in
+teaching so our students see these practices modeled every day in their classes.
+Research

 education will not occur without changes in mental models of education of pre-service teachers and these changes occur as students learn content and reflect on their new learning in a variety of settings (Baron, 1981; Gardner, 1985).
 Application of best practices can help to reduce the achievement gap and improve learning outcomes for all students (Pianta, 2007).
 Our communities of practice change mental models of education in all participants, better preparing these pre-service teachers to establish communities of practice in their own teaching.